-- Parent(s)/guardian(s) should monitor their child's attendance. - Discuss the importance of good attendance with their children. - When returning from an absence, send a note with your child to present to the Main Office. - Special circumstances will be reviewed by the Assistant Principal.
+- The parent/guardian should monitor their child's attendance. - Discuss the importance of good attendance with their children. - When returning from an absence, send a note with your child to present to the Main Office. - Special circumstances will be reviewed by the assistant principal.

-Faculty/Staff/Administration Responsibilities
+Faculty, Staff, and Administration Responsibilities

-- On a daily basis, record each student's attendance in Aspen for each class. - Each day, submit daily attendance records. - Reconcile all adjustments to a student's attendance the following day. - Notify the student, parent(s)/guardian(s), School Counselor, and Assistant Principal when a student reaches three (3) absences. - Assistant Principals and school staff will work with students and parent(s)/guardian(s) whose absences or tardies are unexcused or excessive.
+- Record each student's attendance in Aspen for each class on a daily basis. - Submit daily attendance records each day. - Reconcile all adjustments to a student's attendance the following day. - Notify the student, parent/guardian, guidance counselor, and assistant principal when a student reaches three (3) absences. - Notification for tardy to school. - Assistant principals and school staff will work with students and parents/guardians whose absences or tardies are unexcused or excessive and provide necessary written notices in accordance with Massachusetts law.

-Note:
+Important to Note

-- When a student misses a class in which a test/quiz is given due to tardiness or dismissal, he/she/they will be expected to take the test/quiz the day of their return at the convenience of the teacher.
-It is the student's responsibility to connect with the teacher and to make these arrangements. - If the school does not receive timely notification of a late arrival or early dismissal, the student's absence from a class may be considered unexcused with associated disciplinary consequences. - Absences, early dismissals, and tardies due to school-sponsored activities shall be excused. - Assigned detentions must be served before a student attends a club, organization, activity/sport.
-Students will not be allowed to try out, sign-up, attend, nor participate in clubs, activities and sports if they have not served their detentions.
+When a student misses a class due to tardiness or dismissal in which a test/quiz is given, s/he will be expected to take the test/quiz the day of their return at the convenience of the teacher.
+It is the student's responsibility to connect with the teacher and to make these arrangements.

+If the school does not receive timely notification of a late arrival or early dismissal, the student's absence from a class may be considered unexcused with associated disciplinary consequences.

+Absences, early dismissals, and tardies due to school-sponsored activities shall be excused.

+NOTE: Assigned detentions must be served before a student attends a club, organization, activity and/or sport.
+Students will not be allowed to tryout, sign-up, attend, nor participate in clubs, activities and sports if they have not served their detentions.